 Building relationships is critical to landing a job in the future.
 It takes quality time and effort to build lasting relationships.
 Therefore, it’s never too soon to start engaging with future employers and connecting with recruiters.

 If you are currently employed, spend this time making sure you have a CV ready to go.
-You will still need to spend time tailoring your CV to each vacancy however you can only tailor effectively when you have a good master template CV.
+You will still need to spend time tailoring your CV to each vacancy however you can only tailor effectively when you have a good master copy CV.

-3. Update your LinkedIn profile
+#3 Update your LinkedIn Profile

 This is the biggest crisis we’ve experienced and maybe there won’t be another one in our lifetimes.
 However, no one knows what will happen in the future so it’s really important to keep our LinkedIn profile up to date.
-It’s also a great platform to networking in these times of lockdown.
+It’s also a great platform for networking in these times of lockdown.

-4. Prepare specific examples
+#4 Prepare specific examples and achievements

 Prepare some really good examples that cover a few behavioural competencies.
 This will give you a lot more flexibility during the interview and therefore, reduce your anxiety trying to think of examples under pressure.

 If you are thinking, why bother, then think again.
 It’s not the time to get complacent or you are likely to miss out on opportunities.
-Recruiters generally advertise for at least a couple of weeks, may be even a month for some vacancies.
+Recruiters generally advertise for at least a couple of weeks, maybe even a month for some vacancies.
 However, they are unlikely to advertise for very long given the sheer volume of applicants.